What is an excess?

 All Frank hospital insurances have an excess.
 The most you'll have to pay for excess for hospital visits will vary based on the level of cover.

-Max Hospital and Top Hospital per calendar year;
+Gold Hospital (Gold), Max Hospital (Silver+), Better Hospital (Bronze+) and Private Hospital (Bronze) per calendar year;